Arkoniak/advent_of_code/2019/README.md

 - input.txt - input for the corresponding day (if available).
 I keep them so code can be run, but you should remove them, so AoC wouldn't be spoiled.
 Be honest to yoursef!

-- test##.txt - sometimes, it was necessary to make test files, during solution development.
+- test##.txt - sometimes it was necessary to make test files, during solution development.

-- ## experiments.ipynb - jupyter notebook, where I did all experiments during solution development.
+- experiments.ipynb - jupyter notebooks where I did all experiments during solution development.
 Can be rather unstructured, should be ignored most of the time.

 Also, there are two additional directories.